crownstone/crownstone-sdk/REST_API.md

 rest api is `https://cloud.crownstone.rocks/api`.
 The endpoints are then appended to the base url.
 E.g.
 `POST /users/login` becomes `POST https://cloud.crownstone.rocks/api/users/login`.
 Note, navigating to that URL won't work.
 It's a POST request.

-To explore the API login through: https://cloud.crownstone.rocks/.
-An overview of the available endpoints can be found at https://cloud.crownstone.rocks/explorer/.
+To explore the API login through: https://cloud.crownstone.rocks/ and copy the accessToken to the explorer.
+The explorer gives an overview of the available endpoints and can be found at https://cloud.crownstone.rocks/explorer/.
 The endpoints describe the parameters as well as the responses.
 An example of the Stone endpoint (see below) can be seen here:

 ![Image of Strongloop API Explorer of the Stone endpoint](https://raw.githubusercontent.com/crownstone/crownstone-sdk/master/images/strongloop-api-explorer-stone.png)